Sornakumar16/SIHPS/README.md

 Deployment      -AWS, Heroku

 ## Dependencies
-Case Management System (CMS)
+1. Case Management System (CMS)
-            Integration with existing CMS for case data retrieval and updates.
+            -Integration with existing CMS for case data retrieval and updates.

-Video Conferencing Platform
+2. Video Conferencing Platform
-            Integration with a video conferencing platform for virtual hearings.
+            -Integration with a video conferencing platform for virtual hearings.

-Payment Gateway
+3. Payment Gateway
-            Integration for processing court fees and online payments.
+            -Integration for processing court fees and online payments.